InteropIO/finsemble-seed/src/samples/authentication/README.md

 ## Authentication

-This is the authentication login-screen you see when finsemble starts with authentication enables.
+This is the authentication login-screen you see when Finsemble starts with authentication enables.

 ### Overview